sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 yarn init --yes --private
 ```

-You should now have a `package.json`.
-Next we'll add Express as a dependency.
+You should now have a `package.json`, with not much in it.

+We can then add Express as a dependency.

 ```
 yarn add express